 Wealthsimple Portfolio Management

-Wealthsimple takes a hands-off approach to managing your investment portfolio.
+Wealthsimple takes a hands-off approach to manage your investment portfolio.
 Each portfolio is managed by experts according to an algorithm, and for the most part, your money is left in the same ETFs as long as you stick with the same pre-made portfolio.
 You can change your portfolio at any time by speaking with one of Wealthsimple’s financial advisors.

 The only changes that Wealthsimple makes are to reinvest dividends and keep your portfolio in balance over time.
 Portfolio rebalancing takes place automatically anytime it is needed, rather than only once a month or once a year.